 All suites look out onto the property and have a hammock plus balcony dining furnishings if needed.
 At night sitting on the balcony, it felt like you were at one of many intimate parties.
 Different music spilling out from nearby balconies, voices singing in the wind, glasses clinking to tipsy laughter.

 The interior design is very intentional, each detail is carefully selected to create an atmosphere to facilitate a leisurely experience.
 The pink can be a bit much sometimes but not here and not today.
 The pink details are delicate and cheerful, paired with mid-century furnishings, neon signs, large tropical plants, and retro radios in each room.
 The outdoor area and restaurant are equally carefully designed.
 From picnic table colours to umbrellas, to custom glassware on each dinner table, everything is though through.
 As you live through the weekend at The June you continue to relish in the small details every time your eyes rest on any part of the property.
 Here is a quick summary reel 😊

-The Heydays restaurant has a lovely selection of wines, beers, and cocktails to-go, and a fun bottle of rose waiting for us in the room fridge on arrival.
-I have grown into a pretty big wine fanatic and my partner’s drink of choice (to start the night) is a margarita so our mini bar was custom stocked and the bathroom vanity became a makeshift bar.
-While we don’t mind packing our own bar kit, this was the first time in many months I did not have to pack a kitchen, and damn it was nice not to have to cook on vacation!
+The Heydays restaurant has a lovely selection of wines, beers, and cocktails to go.
+In the room, there was a fun bottle of rose waiting for us in the fridge on arrival.
+I have grown into a pretty big wine fanatic and my partner’s drink of choice (to start the night) is a margarita.
+Our mini-bar was custom stocked and the bathroom vanity became a makeshift bar.
+While we don’t mind packing our own bar kit, this was the first time in many months I did not have to pack a kitchen.
+And damn it was nice not to have to cook on vacation!